cbmi/style-guides/git.md

 Version labels should follow the rules below.
 Each issue must have an version label applied to it.
 - `version:N.x` Applies to the `N` major release regardless of minor version number.
 This is essentially a catch all for issues associated with a major release on the whole.
 - `version:N.M` Applies directly to the `N.M` release version.
-- `version:Future Work` Does not relate to any planned release version and will be worked on at sometime in the future.
+- `version:future` Does not relate to any planned release version and will be worked on at sometime in the future.
 These should be reclassified as new versions are planned.

 #### Type Labels (required)
 Type labels for the repository should be limited to those that appear below.
 Each issue must have a type issue applied to it.